dutchaug/beginners-workshop/section4/README.md

 }
 ```

 The `mContext` field is something you normally initialize in your custom adapter constructor.
-(Sometimes people initialize a **LayoutInflater&& as a field in the constructor as well.)
+(Sometimes people initialize a **LayoutInflater** as a field in the constructor as well.)

 ```java
 public CustomAdapter(Context context) {